openstack/neutron/doc/source/contributor/internals/quality_of_service.rst

   bits for egress traffic.
 * QosMinimumBandwidthRule: defines the rule that creates a minimum bandwidth constraint.
+* QosMinimumPacketRateRule: defines the rule that creates a minimum packet rate constraint.

 All database models are defined under: